stashapp/Stash-Docs/add-ons/plugins.md

 # Official

+{: .warning }
+List is outdated at the moment as there is a big overhaul of the repository happening.
+[Check the repository](https://github.com/stashapp/CommunityScripts/tree/main/plugins){:target="_blank"} for the up to date list.

 Official plugins are hosted on [CommunityScripts repository](https://github.com/stashapp/CommunityScripts){:target="_blank"}.
 All code is reviewed by core Stash team and any questions or issues you have regarding these plugins can be raised in Discord or GitHub.

 ## GHScraper_Checker